 There are two further situations we should examine which do not fit exactly into the formalism we have been using.
 These occur when there is imperfect coupling between different fluid elements or when the system cannot be described purely in terms of a density field and one must resort to a distribution function.
 For a brief period during recombination, the mean free path of photons will not be negligible nor will it be infinite.
-If your recall from our derivation of recombination, the ionisation fraction plummets at around $z\simeq1100$, the change occurring during a $\Delta z\simeq 80$, During that period, the mean free path of photons will be finite and, because the photons and electrons aren't perfectly coupled, the photons will be able to random walk out of overdensities as they scatter off free electrons.
-In doing so they will shift matter from over densities to underdensities and damp out perturbations on small scales.
+If you recall from our derivation of recombination, the ionisation fraction plummets at around $z\simeq1100$, the change occurring during a $\Delta z\simeq 80$.
+During that period, the mean free path of photons will be finite and, because the photons and electrons aren't perfectly coupled, the photons will be able to random walk out of overdensities as they scatter off free electrons.
+In doing so they will shift matter from over densities to underdensities and damp out perturbations on small scales -- set by the maximum mean free photons have been able to travel.
 This damping scale is known as the Silk damping scale \cite{1968ApJ...151..459S}.

-Massive neutrinos cannot be described as a fluid -- they do not interact with each other and their evolution must be studied using the Boltzmann equation.
+Secondly, massive neutrinos cannot be described as a fluid -- they do not interact with each other and their evolution must be studied using the Boltzmann equation.
 On very large scales they will tend to cluster just like matter and radiation but on small scales, they will tend to {\it free-stream} i.e. move relativistically from one region of space to another \cite{1980PhRvL..45.1980B}.
 This will lead to an overall damping effect, wiping out structure on small scales.
 The damping scale will depend on their mass and is roughly given by